Read the practice review ‘Assessment and support of children and adolescents with gender dysphoria’ in the Archives of Disease in Childhood

 It is difficult to get an accurate idea of exactly how many people experience gender dysphoria across the world, not only because there are different criteria for treatment between countries but also because the term “gender dysphoria” is predominantly a white Western construct that may not necessarily translate easily to other cultures and societies.
 Estimates of the prevalence of gender dysphoria range from a lower estimate of 0.05% in the Netherlands and Belgium (Conway 2008) to 1.2% in New Zealand (Clark et al, 2014).
 These numbers are based on adolescents aged 15 years or older and adults who identify as transgender and who were treated at gender identity clinics.

-The Endocrine Society (2009) and the World Professional Association for Transgender Health (2012) have published international guidelines for the treatment of children and adolescents with GD (add hyperlinks).
-According to the clinical management model for children with GD, a ‘watchful waiting’ approach is recommended, whilst carefully monitoring how their GD develops in the first stages of puberty.
+The World Professional Association for Transgender Health (2012) published international guidelines for the treatment of children and adolescents with Gender Dysphoria.
+According to the clinical management model for children with GD, clinicians should explore the nature and characteristics of a child’s or adolescent’s gender identity, whilst carefully monitoring how their GD develops in the first stages of puberty.
 A proportion of adolescents experiencing GD choose to have (some) physical interventions.
 The guidelines recommend the use of gonadotropin-releasing hormone agonists (“hormone blockers”) in adolescence to suppress puberty, which can be followed by cross-sex hormone treatment from age 16 (Delemarre-van de Waal & Cohen-Kettenis, 2006).
 Young people can access these interventions if they fulfil eligibility and readiness criteria, such as onset of puberty (minimum Tanner Stage 2 required), but also psychological maturity, understanding and competence to make these decisions.
 The guidelines emphasize the importance of adopting a developmental approach, the involvement of the family and other social agencies as appropriate and that care should be provided within a well-integrated, specialist multidisciplinary team.